– Let me get the hard news out of the way…

 2. A lightning bolt of experience that blazes a new pathway instantly.

-Since life rarely presents us with the lightning bolts of experience that change us in ways we want, the most reliable way to change your brain is through repetition.
+Since life rarely presents us with the lightning bolts of experience that change us in ways we want, the most reliable way to change your brain is through repetition over time.

 This is where commitment comes in.